 For instance, the SLA example of a telecom company may include an agreed-upon network availability of 99.999 percent and offers the customer a penalty of reduced payment by a particular percentage if the promised service is not achieved.
 The metric of the service level is, in such cases, usually measured on a sliding scale where the magnitude of the breach determines the overall service efficiency.

-Why do I need an SLA?
+Why do I need an Service Level Agreement?

 SLAs form a critical component of the outsourcing and IT vendor contracts.
 It is an integral aspect that binds together all the crucial information of the contracted services and the promised expectations into a single comprehensive document.
 An SLA ensures that both the parties are on secure ground, and each understands the services’ requirements on similar levels.